 316 Geography: A Modern Synthesis 3 credits A course emphasizing the links between an academic tradition and areas of public concern, with focus upon applied aspects of ecology, economic change and social issues.
-Attention is given to systems, cycles, and trends as examples of modern geographic analysis.
+Attention is given to systems, cycles, and trendsas examples of modern geographic analysis.
 327 Historical Geography of North America 3 credits A consideration of past circumstances from the geographer's viewpoint to understand how the combination of nature and culture created the regional patterns in North America in earlier times.
-History (48) Professors Darcy (Department Head) and T. Evergates; Assistant Professors Chase and Wagner; Lecturer D. Evergates Areas of particular teaching interest: Professor Darcy: modern Europe; Professor T. Evergates: Medieval and Renaissance Europe; Professor Chase: modern America; Professor Wagner: early America.
+History (48) Professors Darcy (Department Chair) and T. Evergates; Associate Professor Chase; Assistant Professors D. Evergates and Wagner.
+Areas of particular teaching interest: Professor Darcy: modern Europe; Professor T. Evergates: Medieval and Renaissance Europe; Professor Chase: modern America; Professor D. Evergates: Greek and Roman history; Professor Wagner: early America.
 In its broadest sense history is the study of the changing character of civilizations and nations, and as such provides a fundamental context for a liberal arts education.
 The history program offers majors a background in the main periods of American and European history, as well as a closer understanding of selected topics.
 The history major is qualified to pursue a number of careers, including law, government service, business, and education.
-Basic Major:
+Basic Major: Required courses: